joshbivens/shopping-cart/README.md

 - Find dummy product images (110px and 200px) &#10003;
 - store images in S3 &#10003;
 - set product data in Firestore &#10003;

+## Future
+- "Added to cart" modal when button is clicked